qpdf/qpdf/README-what-to-download.md

    If you want to build qpdf for Windows yourself with either MINGW or MSVC 2010, you can download this file and extract it inside the qpdf source distribution.
-Please refer to README-windows.txt in the qpdf source distribution for additional details.
+Please refer to README-windows.md in the qpdf source distribution for additional details.
 Note that you need the 2012-06-20 version or later to be able to build qpdf 3.0 or newer.
 The 2009-10-24 version is required for qpdf 2.3.1 or